thatslifescience/github_dev/_posts/2017-04-03-Should-I-use-sex-or-gender-pt-1-AKrentzel.md

 image:
  thumb: 20170402_AKrentzel_thumb.png
 teaser: “Some people use ‘sex’ and ‘gender’ interchangeably, but here are the reasons why there’s is a big difference between these terms.”
-subheadline: “How to never use the wrong terminology again!”
 source-id: 1aZXL_pJKAdReiP1clLCPFHHvlF32MtQ4eQmceltPzv8
 published: true
 ---